veteransaffairscanada/vac-benefits-directory/doc/AIRTABLE.md

 ## What is it?

-[AirTable](https://airtable.com/) is an online spreadsheet product similar to Google Sheets but with a better API, better access controls, and a revision history.
+[AirTable](https://airtable.com/) is an online spreadsheet product similar to Google Sheets but with a better API, access controls, and revision history.
 It allows spreadsheets to be created and data added or changed through the AirTable web application or through its REST API.
 This can be controlled by setting up user accounts and giving them read and/or write permission.
 You can also generate API keys that have read and/or write permission.
 Custom API documentation (with example calls!) is generated using the table/column names for your project, and can be viewed on airtable.com.

 ## Why and how are we using it?